medinLaVie/medinLaVie.github.io/_posts/2024-04-03-be-more-specific-than-toxic.md

 > Calling people and team "toxic" is rarely helpful.
 It focuses on their impact instead of their actions.

-GPT
-Saying a person or team is "toxic" doesn't really help.
-It looks at the effect they have, not what they're doing wrong.

-I found a tweet this morning that made a lot of sense.

 It said we should be clear and specific when we talk about bad behavior.
 Just using vague, negative words like "toxic" doesn't do much good, even if we're just thinking them.

 A useful warning tells you exactly what actions are causing problems and keeps happening.